 Brent Butt was born in Tisdale, Saskatchewan (pop.
 3000) on August 3, 1966 - the very same day that legendary comedian Lenny Bruce died.
 The youngest of seven children, Brent discovered that making people laugh was the quickest way to get their attention.
 In an environment where sharp wits triumphed over pull-my-finger gags, Brent learned to "work clean" at a very early age.
 However, you can only build a comedy career so far in Tisdale.
 In a few years he went from doing five minutes on amateur night in Saskatoon to performing professionally for huge crowds in Canada and the United States.

-Born in Saskatoon, Saskatchewan, Janet comes from a family of successful actors.
-She has performed for virtually every major live theatre company in Canada and has been affiliated with the Vancouver Arts Club Theatre since the early 70s performing in over 40 productions for that company alone.
-Janet enjoys the behind the scenes and technical end of production as much as she does acting.
-She has directed for most major theatre companies across Canada, including several productions at Stratford.
+Born in Saskatoon, Saskatchewan, Janet came from a family of successful actors.
+She performed for virtually every major live theatre company in Canada and was affiliated with the Vancouver Arts Club Theatre since the early 70s performing in over 40 productions for that company alone.
+Janet enjoyed the behind the scenes and technical end of production as much as she does acting.
+She directed for most major theatre companies across Canada including several productions at Stratford.

 Tara has appeared in numerous television productions including Puppets Who Kill, Blue Murder, Wes Craven Presents: Don't Look Down, Cold Squad, Tom Stone and Relic Hunter.
 Her big break came with the highly acclaimed film New Waterford Girl (Nicholas Campbell, Andrew McCarthy).
 Tara garnered rave reviews for her portrayal of the pugnacious Lou, the Bronx-raised teenager who moves to a small Nova Scotia town and quickly turns it on its ear.
 She also appeared in the 2003 film Rub & Tug and was nominated for a 2004 Canadian Comedy Award for "Pretty Funny Female Performance."
 In March of 2005, TV Guide named Tara as one of Canada's Top 10 Superstars of the Future.